reciprocalreviews/reciprocalapp/DESIGN.md

   -- The ID of the venue
-  venueid uuid not null references venues(id) on delete cascade, -- The name of the role name text not null '':text
+  venueid uuid not null references venues(id) on delete cascade, -- The name of the role name text not null '':text,
+  -- The rich text description of the role, description text not null '':text,
 )

 create table commmitments (